Denise Davis

 A small estate in North Carolina is any estate valued at less than $20,000 if single or $30,000 if the only beneficiary is a surviving spouse.

-For a general idea of the size of an estate, you can calculate the value of any accounts, personal property and assets and subtract the amount of liens against that property.
+For a general idea of the size of an estate, you can calculate the value of any accounts, personal property and assets and subtract the amount of liens, and in some cases $60,000 of spousal support against that property.

-Note that certain assets like real property or life insurance policies don’t have to be included if they have a named beneficiary.
+Note that certain assets like real property or life insurance policies doesn’t have to be included if they have a named beneficiary.

-A word of caution: if you plan on selling any real property within two years of the passing of the decedent then you should consult with an attorney before using a small estate affidavit.
+A word of caution: if you plan on selling any real property within two years of the passing of the decedent (the person who died) then you should consult with an attorney before using a small estate affidavit.

-The funds from the sale of the real property can be considered towards the total estate amount and make some parties ineligible for the exception.
+The funds from the sale of the real property may be counted towards the total estate amount and make some parties ineligible for the small estate affidavit.

 A small estate affidavit is a document that is filed by an individual (affiant) to petition for a portion of a deceased person’s estate.
 There is a 30-day waiting period before you can file a small estate affidavit in North Carolina.